lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

     - Use Trinity suite and Busco to assess the assembly quality
     - Filter raw transcriptome
     - Use Trinotate to annotate the transcriptome
+    - Use DESeq2 to identify differentially expressed transcripts accross experimental conditions
 time_estimation: 16h
 key_points:
+   - Raw RNA-Seq reads must be cleaned cautiously before used to assemble a transcriptome *de novo*.
    - The generation of a transcriptome *de novo* from RNA-seq reads requires many steps to ensure its quality and accuracy
    - It is an accessible method to study non-model organisms
 contributors: